To cite an illustration.

-To cite an illustration.
 A obstructs a path along which Z has a right to pass, B not believing in good faith that he has a right to stop the path, Z is thereby prevented from passing.
 A wrongfully restrains Z. Similarly, B threatens to set a savage dog at Z if Z goes along a path along which Z has a right to go.
 Z is thus prevented from going along that path.
 B wrongfully restrains Z.

 B. Wrongful confinement:

+Section 340 lays down that whoever wrongfully restrains any person in such a manner as to prevent that person from proceeding beyond certain circumscribing limits, said “wrongfully to confine” that person.
+To cite an illustration, A causes Z to go within a walled space, and locks Z in.
+Z is thus prevented from proceeding in any direction beyond the circumscribing line of the wall.
 A wrongfully confines Z. Similarly, A places men with firearms at the outlets of a building, and tells Z that they will fire at Z if Z attempts to leave the building.
 A wrongfully confines 2.

 Difference between wrongful confinement and wrongful restraint: